20 Tips For Preparing An Effective Oral Presentation

 The mistake a lot of presenters make is thinking that great presentations are all about big vocabulary and sophisticated terms.

 May I indulge you in a different perspective – great presentations are all about presentations done in the most natural way.
 Be calm, relax and flow effortlessly.

 Do your presentations like they are your daily routines.
 Help your audience feel like – “yes, I agree with what he is talking about”.

-Rather than trying to charm the audience with sophisticated style, be more committed to capturing their imagination through simple cues and vivid expressions.
+Rather than trying to charm the audience with a sophisticated style, be more committed to capturing their imagination through simple cues and vivid expressions.